 Once you are approved for SSI, you may be eligible for other government assistance programs as well.
 These include Medicaid, which can pay your health care expenses.
 The Supplemental Nutrition Assistance Program, or SNAP, may also be available to reduce or eliminate your food bill.
 Finally, your state, county or city may provide social services, such as transportation, meal delivery or homemaker services, to those who qualify for SSI.

-Getting Help Through the SSI Process in Philadelphia
+Getting Help Through the SSI Lawyers in Philadelphia

 The application process for SSI can be a daunting, confusing task.
 The attorneys at Chermol & Fishman, LLC have many years of experience with the SSA and its system.
 In addition to knowing the rules inside and out, they can help you avoid pitfalls and delays that can cost you money as well as time.
 The initial consultation is always free, and no fees are due until the firm successfully obtains benefits for you.